Art, NFTS, and his groundbreaking project in an Exciting AMA Session

 On how this project is a “game changing” event:

-“When I met Thomas [Mahoney] and he told me about this concept, I got curious.
-To be quite honest, up until last year I did not want to get involved [with technology] anymore.
-I’d rather be working from my small studio, in quite a quaint cool village… I had this meeting with Aryan, Thomas, and Adam and it was like “oh okay this is quite different, this is quite new for me” and I got intrigued.
+“When I met Thomas [Mahoney], and he told me about this concept, I got curious.
+Until last year, I did not want to get involved [with technology].
+I’d rather work from my small studio in quite a quaint cool village… I had this meeting with Aryan, Thomas, and Adam, and it was like, “Oh, okay, this is quite different.
+This is quite new for me,” and I got intrigued.
 Now I’m reading more about it and…I’m very excited to be the first artist with my colleagues to open this gallery as something new to the world.

-I’m sure that it will go well as a lot of my followers are already curious of how to invest in it and how to be a part of it and they have a lot of questions.
-I’m telling them “wait until it opens and we’ll start from there.
+I’m sure it will go well as many of my followers are already curious about how to invest in and be a part of it, and they have many questions.
+I’m telling them, “Wait until it opens, and we’ll start from there.
 You can see from there.

 This is going to be a provenance.
-The certificate that you bought something from a virtual gallery is already unique, you are like “we’re the first ones who bought something from a virtual gallery”.
-I spoke to some artists who were hesitant to get into this, but I’m sure it will evolve eventually.
+The certificate that you bought something from a virtual gallery is already unique.
+You say, “We’re the first to buy something from a virtual gallery.”
+I spoke to some artists who hesitated to get into this, but I’m sure it will evolve eventually.
 Thanks to ARize for giving a lot of artists the opportunity.
 We are the pioneers of doing something different.”

-On what makes the VIP area of the gallery so special:
+On what makes the VIP area of the gallery so unique:

-“The VIP area is going to be really cool.
-I was asked if we were going to give champagne and I said “no it’s virtual, but you can have it at home!”
+“The VIP area is going to be cool.
+I was asked if we would give champagne, and I said, “No, it’s virtual, but you can have it at home!”

-The art is going to be more intense; it’s going to be on a larger scale as well and the fact that we are putting extra special into what we are going to do in the VIP area makes it another level.”
+The art is going to be more intense; it’s going to be on a larger scale as well, and the fact that we are putting extra special into what we will do in the VIP area makes it another level.”

 Speaking about his creative process:

-“To be honest, in regard to this particular project, I’m working hand in hand on seven of them with Etienne, and it’s a different type of art from what I usually do.
-I never think of what I’m going to do, I just go to my studio, or sometimes I will work at home.
+“To be honest, regarding this particular project, I’m working hand in hand on seven of them with Etienne, and it’s a different type of art from what I usually do.
+So never think of what I will do, I go to my studio, or sometimes I will work at home.

-When I have a blank paper or canvas or whatever, I switch into my subconscious.
-I do trust my subconscious mind when it comes to creating; the more you let go, you will realise what you are creating is evolving naturally.
-I can’t plan if I have to paint something, I just let my imagination go and have different trips, it’s like a drug.
-Sometimes they are minimal, sometimes I like them, sometimes I don’t!”
+I switch into my subconscious when I have blank paper, canvas, or whatever.
+And trust my subconscious mind when it comes to creating; the more you let go, the more you realize what you are making is evolving naturally.
+I can’t plan if I have to paint something.
+I just let my imagination go and have different trips.
+It’s like a drug.
+Sometimes they are minimal.
+And I like them.
+Sometimes I don’t!”

 His thought on NFTs and the future of art:

-“I got intrigued by this NFT thing because [whoever is] going to buy the NFT is going to have the piece of art with it.
-We are still selling art, but the NFT is going to enhance the situation.
-When I first heard I laughed and thought ‘what is this NFT thing’ but talking to my son he said, ‘don’t be daft please, if you don’t know about it, don’t talk about it!’
+“I got intrigued by this NFT thing because [whoever is] going to buy the NFT will have the piece of art with it.
+We are still selling art, but the NFT will enhance the situation.
+When I first heard, I laughed and thought, ‘What is this NFT thing’ but talking to my son.
+He said, ‘Don’t be daft, please.
+If you don’t know about it, don’t talk about it!’

-But one of the reasons I do have Kevin and Claude in the team is because they are already working in this area, and as a team that helps us know where we want to go.
-I am not the mentor in this team, I’m learning from them.
-I’m just behind the idea of what we want to create to make this gallery look more special and more versatile.
-Four different artists displaying four different types of art.
+But one of the reasons I do have Kevin and Claude on the team is because they are already working in this area, and as a team, that helps us know where we want to go.
+I am not the mentor on this team.
+I’m learning from them.
+I’m just behind what we want to create to make this gallery look unique and versatile.
+Four different artists display four different types of art.

-I’m getting curious to know what is happening, there are some artists that I’ve googled and it seems like this thing can be an infinite situation, in reality, NFT is going to make an artist immortal, they can keep on selling and selling and selling until the end of time.
-This thing has to grow, it’s the only way.
-I still believe in old school galleries and physical communication, but this is completely out of this world.
-It’s open for everyone.
-[This gallery] isn’t about the money or the sales it’s about making this experiment work for future artists.”
+I’m curious to know what is happening, there are some artists that I’ve googled, and it seems like this can be an infinite situation.
+In reality, NFT will make an artist immortal.
+They can keep selling and selling until the end of time.
+This thing has to grow.
+It’s the only way.
+I still believe in old-school galleries and physical communication, but this is entirely out of this world.
+It’s open to everyone.
+[This gallery] isn’t about the money or the sales.
+It’s about making this experiment work for future artists.”

-On whether VR and AR technology are an inspiration:
+On whether VR and AR technology is an inspiration:

-So, I ask myself, what I’m going to create for this challenge.
-You have to treat each one differently, like dating different women; you have to diversify yourself for different situations!
-And this NFT is something completely different from the norm of my world of art and it gave me another challenge, another perspective.
-When I’m creating for this gallery, I’m working at night, in the dark, I need a drink, I need to smoke, and I need to hear a special type of music and adapt to what I am creating.”
+So, I asked myself what I would create for this challenge.
+You must treat each one differently, like dating different women; you must diversify for different situations!
+And this NFT is entirely different from the norm of my art world, giving me another challenge and perspective.
+When creating for this gallery, I’m working at night, in the dark, I need a drink, I need to smoke, and I need to hear a particular type of music and adapt to what I am creating.”

 There you have it, straight from the man himself!
-Find out more about the project and be in with a chance to win one of FIVE EXCLUSIVE PASSES to the metaverse gallery by signing up at https://arize.io/mark-mallia-metaverse-gallery/.
+Find out more about the project and have a chance to win one of FIVE EXCLUSIVE PASSES to the metaverse gallery by signing up at https://arize.io/mark-mallia-metaverse-gallery/.

-You can also find out more on how to become an ARize Creator, earn Royalties per interaction on your art, view your 3D art in AR, and more!
+You can also learn more about becoming an ARize Creator, earn Royalties per interaction on your art, view your 3D art in AR, and more!
 Visit https://arize.io/creators/